Autofill credit cards, contacts and passwords in Safari on Mac

 In the Safari app on your Mac, start typing any name from your contacts to autofill their details.

 If a contact has more than one address, email, phone, or other contact info, you can choose from the home, work, or custom address you’ve already entered in their contact card (or use the Touch Bar).
 If you don’t want Safari to autofill information, just keep typing.

 In the Safari app on your Mac, do one of the following:

-If your Mac has Touch ID, you can use Touch ID to fill in your stored user name and password and sign in.
-If the webpage has an option to remember your information (such as a “Remember me” checkbox), and you want to use that option, select it before you use Touch ID.
+If your Mac has Touch ID, you can use Touch ID to fill in your stored username and password and sign in.
+If the webpage has an option to remember your information (such as a “Remember me” tick box) and you want to use that option, select it before you use Touch ID.

 Automatically create a strong password